Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 Why Is Commercial Soy Sauce Always Thin?

-If you decided to buy some soy sauce from a grocery store, then you might be disappointed to learn that it’s a bit on the thin side.
+If you decided to buy some soy sauce from a grocery store, you might be disappointed to learn that it’s a bit on the thin side.
 This is unfortunate, but generally all store-bought soy sauce will be somewhat thin.

 This is because the sauce isn’t really aged properly.
 You’re pretty much always going to get sauce that is a little bit thin.